agustinchiarotto/oxboticaFrontEndChallenge/README.md

 - Before you clone this project make sure you have installed the following requirements in your environment:
   - [**NodeJS & NPM**](https://nodejs.org/en/download/package-manager/)
-- Run command `npm i` on the same route as package.json file.
+- Run the command `npm i` on the same route as the package.json file.
-- If you are ussing nvm (node version manager), run `nvm use`.
+- If you are using nvm (node version manager), run `nvm use`.
 You need at least version 10.16.0 to run this app.

 ---

 **Execution**

 - To start running the app use the command: `npm start`.
-From this point the app is ready to be used on http://localhost:3000 or http://192.168.0.175:3000 on your Network.
+From this point, the app is ready to be used on http://localhost:3000 or http://192.168.0.175:3000 on your Network.

 There are some environment variables you can change:

-- **ENVIROMENT:** sets the environment you are working on (default: development).
+- **ENVIRONMENT:** sets the environment you are working on (default: development).
 - **API_URL:** sets the API's hostname (default: 'https://vehicle-api-test.herokuapp.com/api')

 ---

 **Improvements release 1.1**

-- The biggest enhance is the addition of React-query and Axios and the changes in how the data is fetching.
-This tool is helping us to have better efficiency on our API calls since it has a global state handler and lets us refetch the telemetry information without the setIntervalHook.
-Besides that, the project is cleaner since I created a better structure with indexes, constants for interfaces, routes, and colors, plus now we have a screen for error and 404 not found cases.
-Finally, The look and feel and the user experience are also better and the app is based on Oxbotica's branding system, using the color and fonts of their web page.
+- The most significant enhancement is the integration of React Query and Axios, along with improvements in data fetching.
+These additions provide better efficiency for our API calls, leveraging a global state handler and enabling refetching of telemetry data without relying on the setInterval hook.
+Additionally, the project structure is now more organized, featuring indexes, and constants for interfaces, routes, and colors.
+We've also added dedicated screens for error handling and 404 not found cases.

+Furthermore, the overall look and feel, as well as the user experience, have been refined.
+The application now aligns with Oxbotica's branding, incorporating their website's colors and fonts.

 **Next improvements**

-- The idea is to show telemetry data on different charts to help us observe how is this data changing over time.
-Another important improvement is adding a map to show the current position of the vehicle in a graphic way.
+- The plan is to display telemetry data across various charts, allowing us to track and analyze changes over time more effectively.
+Another key enhancement will be the integration of a map to represent the vehicle's current position visually.

-  On the other hand, would be useful to have a search form, orders, pagination management, and filters for the vehicles table.
+Additionally, it would be beneficial to implement a search form, sorting options, pagination, and filters for the vehicles table to improve data management and user navigation.
+These features will enhance usability and make it easier to find and organize relevant information.